Sokkeldirektoratet

 Transportation and Utilization Facilities includes pipelines, terminals and onshore facilities.

-2.2 Projects in fields, discoveries and TUF
+2.2 Projects in Objects

 All recoverable petroleum volumes must be assigned to a project.
 A project represents the connection between a petroleum volume and the decision process, including budget allocation.
-A project will have a specific level of maturity regarding a decision to whether to proceed (i.e., to spend money).
+A project will have a specific level of maturity regarding a decision to whether to proceed (i.e., to invest money).
 An additional project in a field or a mature discovery can represent development of one or more new deposits, or it can represent a specific measure to optimise production on a field.

 For mutually exclusive projects (targeting the same volume), only the most probable project should be reported.

-Updated: 30/08/2024
+Updated: 8/30/2024

 Did you find what you were looking for?